 Rizogalo (rice pudding) is one of my favourite desserts.
 My parents used to make it when I was growing up, and it would instantly make my day better!
 It’s so easy to make, and while it does require more attention over the stove, it is worth the effort.

-I was curious to see if this recipe would be just as creamy dairy-free, so I adjusted my family’s recipe to include oat milk instead of whole milk or homogenized milk.
+I was curious to see if this recipe would be just as creamy dairy-free, so I adjusted my family’s rice pudding recipe to substitute oat milk instead of whole milk or homogenized milk.
 This recipe will work for you if you’d like to make it with dairy milk, but I recommend whole milk or homogenized milk (3.25%) to get that delicious creamy texture.

 When using oat milk, the colour of the rice pudding will be more of a light beige because of the oat milk colour.
 Don’t be discouraged.
 The taste is still so good!